 This simple Norman church was built about 1130, consisting of an aisle-less nave and a chancel possibly with a semi-circular apse.
 The chancel arch and south doorway are outstanding specimens of the famous Kilpeck school of decorative sculpture.

-Here you will find information about St. Peter's and the renovation works and also news and history around Rowlstone including the Guild
+Here you will find information about St. Peter's and the renovation works and also news and history around Rowlestone including the Guild

 St. Peter’s supports many charities throughout the year, Help for Heroes, St.